Storyblok Raises $80M Series C - Read News

 hint:

-Creating the global reference component and adding the field
+Creating the reference component

 Using the global reference component and selecting the newsletter section